metalelf0/metalelf0.github.com/README.md

   - Can point to `photos/albums/` (local dev) or `photos/resized/` (production)
   - The plugin automatically detects which folder contains images
 - **date**: (Optional) Date in YYYY-MM-DD format for display purposes
+- **cover_image**: (Optional) Filename of the photo to use as album cover
+  - Example: `"005.jpg"` to use the 5th photo as the cover
+  - If not specified, the first photo will be used as the cover

 ### Build Process